Toyota Camry (XV20): Daihatsu Altis

 An equivalent model was launched as the Daihatsu Altis.
 It was only sold in Japan and its production started from this generation.
 The Altis was introduced in March 2000 as a flagship sedan for Daihatsu as a replacement for the Daihatsu Applause.
-Not very many Altis models were sold in Japan.
 This is because a typical Daihatsu is priced in the entry level pricing range and the Altis was priced very similar to the comparable model Camry.
-The Altis was available with the 2.2-liter four-cylinder engine.
+The Altis was available with the 2.2-liter 5S-FE four-cylinder engine.
 Unlike the Camry which is available as a sedan or wagon in Japan, the Altis sold only as a sedan.
 The name "Altis" is a variation of the word "altitude", implying a "high elevation" status as the top-level car for Daihatsu.

+Production the first-generation was discontinued in August 2001.
+Not very many Altis models were sold in Japan.